Frequently asked questions for the Registered Education Savings Plans (RESPs)

 The promoter is required to obtain proof that the beneficiary is enrolled in a qualifying educational program at a post-secondary school level at a designated educational institution.
 A promoter is not required to obtain receipts from a beneficiary as proof of expenses before making an EAP.

 The purpose of an EAP is to assist the beneficiary to further their education at a post-secondary school level.
 If an EAP does not satisfy this requirement, the payment will not be considered an EAP but rather an accumulated income payment (AIP) and would be taxed accordingly.
-This means that the payment would be subject to the beneficiary's basic tax rate plus the additional 20% (12% in Quebec) AIP tax.
+This means that the payment would be subject to the recipient's basic tax rate plus the additional 20% (12% in Quebec) AIP tax.
 Promoters may wish to remind subscribers and/or beneficiaries of the consequences of an EAP being paid that is not to assist the beneficiary to further their post-secondary education.

 6(d) Who determines the "reasonableness" of an expense?
 What if the subscriber and the promoter disagree on a specific expense?